GoodnessJames/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-# JavaSCript Objects, Scopes, and Closures
+# JavaScript Objects, Scopes, and Closures